signalfx/signalfx-agent/docs/advanced-install-options.md

 ```
 By default, the Smart Agent logs only to stdout/err.
 If you want to persist logs, you must direct the output to a log file or other log management system.
 See the [signalfx-agent command doc](https://github.com/signalfx/signalfx-agent/blob/master/docs/signalfx-agent.1.man) for more information on supported command flags.

 You may optionally install the Smart Agent as a Windows service by invoking the agent executable and specifying a few command line flags.
-The examples below show how to do install and start the Smart Agent as a Windows service.
+The examples below show how to install and start the Smart Agent as a Windows service.

 _Install Service_